COVID-19 Update

 Malinda Smith

-Smith serves on Statistics Canada’s Advisory Committee on Ethnocultural and Immigration Statistics and working group on Black communities in Canada, and on the Interinstitutional Advisory Committee for National Dialogues and Action for Inclusive Higher Education and Communities.
-She is a former vice-president, Equity Issues, for the Federation for the Humanities and Social Sciences, and chairs its advisory committee on Equity, Diversity, Inclusion, and Decolonization.
+She serves on the Statistics Canada Advisory Committee on Ethnocultural and Immigration Statistics, and its working group on Black communities in Canada, and the Inter-Institutional Advisory Committee for the National Dialogues and Action for Inclusive Higher Education and Communities.
+Smith is a former vice-president, Equity Issues, for the Federation for the Humanities and Social Sciences, and currently serves as chair of its Advisory Committee on Equity, Diversity, Inclusion, and Decolonization.

-Smith has won numerous awards and honours, including a 2021 Compelling Calgarians award, the 2020 Susan S. Northcutt Award from the International Studies Association, and the 2018-19 International Studies Association Canada Distinguished Scholar Award.
-She was named to the 100 Accomplished Black Canadian Women list for 2020.
+Smith has won numerous awards and honours, including the 2021 Compelling Calgarians, the 2020 Susan S. Northcutt Award from the International Studies Association, and the 2018-19 Distinguished Scholar Award from the International Studies Association-Canada.
+Smith was named to the 100 Accomplished Black Canadian Women list for 2020.

 Date modified: